lumeland/blog/posts/lume-3.2.0.md

 ## New plugin `replace`

-This simple plugin allows to perform simple text replacements in the site which is especially useful for documentation sites.
+This simple plugin allows to perform simple text replacements in the site, something especially useful for documentation sites.
 For example, let's say you want to display always the last version of your library in a website:

 ```md
 Welcome to Libros 2.3.0, the library to read ebook.
 To getting started, run the